html5cat/html5cat.github.io/source/_posts/2013-02-10-choosing-an-mvc-framework-in-2013.markdown

 ## Some context

-Year 2013 started with two great projects for me – building a basic version of an app dashboard using Angular and Ember.
+Year 2013 started with a great R&D project for me.
+**The problem:** existing webapp codebase had too much technical debt and it was incredible hard to add new features without regression. **Solution:** re-write the app using MVC framework.

+**Problem #2:** which MVC framework to use? **Solution:** build a prototype using two most promising ones and decide.
+The app is purely client-side single page JavaScript app, talking to a few server APIs.
 Think simplified version of Double-Click or Google Analytics.
-The app is purely client-side single page JavaScript, talking to a few server APIs.

 You might have heard or seen the [talk by Double-Click team](http://www.youtube.com/watch?v=oJoAnVRIVQo) about moving to AngularJS.
 So have I and my gut feeling was that Angular would be a perfect fit for this project.
-Glancing into the future, or actually present, that assumption was spot on and it's Angular's sweet spot type of app.
+Glancing into the future, or actually present, that assumption was spot on and it is Angular's sweet spot type of app.

-MVC framework comparison algorithm:
+#### MVC framework comparison algorithm:

 1. Check out available docs, blog posts and example apps
 1. Go through Tutorial
 1. Build app prototype
 1. Rinse and repeat

+## How AngularJS won me over

-Apart from the data-bindings and MVC awesomeness that both framworks bring to the table, here are three things that drew me to AngularJS:
+Apart from the data-bindings and MVC awesomeness that both frameworks bring to the table, here are three things that drew me to AngularJS:

 ### Focus on testing

 AngularJS team is using [Karma](http://karma-runner.github.io/) (formerly Testacular) to test the framework itself and go extra mile writing end-to-end and unit tests for all the steps in the [Tutorial](http://docs.angularjs.org/tutorial).
 Having testable code is part of AngularJS philosophy.
 Making it easy to write tests is crucial.
-I don't care how smart your code is – if it's not testable, it's useless in the long run.
+I don't care how good your code is – if it's not testable, it's useless in the long run.

 ### App structure

 It might sound like a minor thing, but if you have a team of developers working on a project, having a scalable app structure right out of the box is very helpful.
-Key angular concepts translate naturally into ```controllers```, ```directives```, ```filters``` and ```services``` files or directories.
+Key Angular concepts translate naturally into ```controllers```, ```directives```, ```filters``` and ```services``` files or directories.
 I also like the way the app is broken into such concepts – seems very natural to me, unlike the Ember approach.

 ### Extending HTML

-I really like Angular's philosophy of extending HTML syntax instead of abstracting HTML away with another templating language – *Angular is what HTML would have been had it been designed for applications* (from [Docs/Overview](http://docs.angularjs.org/guide/overview))
+Angular's main philosophy is extending HTML syntax instead of abstracting HTML away with another templating language – *Angular is what HTML would have been had it been designed for applications* (from [Docs/Overview](http://docs.angularjs.org/guide/overview))

 ## What about Ember?